maximealive/Arduino-macOS/README.md

 # Arduino IDE - macOS
-Use Arduino IDE on your Mac with avoiding  to see /dev/cu.Bluetooth-Incoming-Port as unique choice:
+Use Arduino IDE on your Mac avoiding  to see /dev/cu.Bluetooth-Incoming-Port as unique choice:

 1. Download and install driver
 2. Plug-in your device(I used NodeMCU)
 3. Check on terminal `ls /dev/cu.*` -> the output should be '/dev/cu.wchusbserialfa130'

-## Materials
+## Materials/Specifications
+- macOS High Sierra 10.13.6
-- NodeMCU
+- NodeMCU 0.9 (ESP-12 Module)
 - Arduino IDE 1.8.12
 - CP210x USB to UART Bridge VCP Drivers (v5.2.4)